 When the duke was arrested via a coup at Windsor on 11 October, the king’s first reaction to his liberators was profound alarm.
-He had been told so often and so urgently that his meant to kill him that he had no doubt that was what they intended to do.
+He had been told so often and so urgently by his uncle that the councilors meant to kill them both that the boy-king had no doubt that was what they intended to do.
 Happily for Edward, he “was soon afterwards disabused; and when he went from there to Hampton Court and dismounted, he thanked all the company for having rid him of such fear and peril” (CPS, Spain, 17 October

 Nonetheless, the king still loved his uncle and moved to protect Somerset from the consequences of his actions:

-Under Edward’s protection and due to the king’s intervention, the former rotector was able to pay a fine and be released from the Tower with the king’s pardon on 6 February
+Under Edward’s protection and due to the king’s intervention, the former protector was able to pay a fine and be released from the Tower with the king’s pardon on 6 February

-, 1550.
-By May of that same year Somerset’s lands were restored to him and he was elevated once again to entleman of the privy chamber.
-Imperial ambassador Jehan Scheyfve wrote to the mperor that summer to tell him about an event where; “Many lords of the Council and noblemen were present; among others the Duke of Somerset, once Protector, and the Marquis of Northampton.
+,1550.
+By May of that same year Somerset’s lands were restored to him and he was elevated once again to gentleman of the privy chamber.
+Imperial ambassador Jehan Scheyfve wrote to the emperor that summer to tell him about an event where; “Many lords of the Council and noblemen were present; among others the Duke of Somerset, once Protector, and the Marquis of Northampton.
 All those who were present showed great respect to the said Somerset.
 He seems to have recovered his health and to be reinstated in honour and pre-eminence.
 He showed me a good countenance and received me well” (CSP, Spain, 17 June 1550).